Inmate Mail - Important Update

 - No legal or medical mail will be accepted.
 Legal and medical mail must be sent to the facility where the inmate is housed following the Gregg County Sheriff’s Office Mail Guidelines.

-- No magazines, newspapers or books will be accepted at PO Box 591, Longview, Texas 75606 and will be returned to sender.
+- No magazines, bulk mailing, newspapers or books will be accepted at PO Box 591, Longview, Texas 75606 and will be returned to sender.
 These items must be sent to the facility where the inmate is housed following the Gregg County Sheriff’s Office Mail Guidelines.

 Once the mail is received for processing it will be scanned in at the central processing location and then will be sent to the inmate electronically via the same messaging system referenced above and the inmate can then view it on the kiosk in their cell.